 Next came the shower door install.
 Surprisingly simple to do!

-I like the look of framed glass shower doors so I chose something that had a border all the way around.
+We chose something that had a border all the way around.
 This bathroom is pretty compact so we chose a shower door that had a towel rack built in rather than putting a towel rack on the wall.

 Speaking of compact, we had to buy a toilet paper holder that was set into the vanity so there was more wiggle room.